-- a.
+- 204-1 a.
+Percentage of the procurement budget used for significant locations of operation that is spent on suppliers local to that operation (such as percentage of products and services purchased locally). - b.
+The organization's geographical definition of 'local'. - c.
+The definition used for 'significant locations of operation'. - a.
 The majority of Aptar's global resin spend is local.
 In past years, less that 1 percent of this spend was non-local. - b.
 When we designate a spend as 'local' we mean that we are purchasing from a supplier that is located within the same region as the Aptar production facility that is originating the purchase.
 The majority of resin purchases are local, with less than one percent defined as non-local. - c.
 We consider all of our manufacturing facilities significant locations of operation.

-ТОРІС REPORTING REQUIREMENT

-GRI 205 Anti-Corruption
+REPORTING REQUIREMENT APTAR'S RESPONSE GRI 205 Anti-Corruption